Topic 4 Learning Objectives. By the end of this week you should be able to:

 Introduction to Topic 4

 This topic will introduce you to the key points you will need to know to create an effective multimedia project (or lesson) plan and should also be helpful as you create multimedia learning objects every week.
-Please note that you will need to create a multimedia project plan as part of Assignment 4, so this week will be a good preparation for your major project.

 This topic will also give you an overview of the Multimedia Design process which is intended to be a foundational element that you can use as you create your own multimedia objects, using the Principles of Multimedia Learning.